hakansuku/D1APACTraining/3_2 Combine DQL query with DPL to parse unstructured text log data.md

 - Type in the Rule name field
 - Type isNotNull(`dt.auth.origin`) in the matcher field
-- Type in process definition
+- Type in processor definition

 ```
 parse(content , "